 Discovering Germany on the web

 Would you prefer a tour of the Bode Museum in Berlin or a hike in the Bavarian Forest?
-Find out how to take an excursion in spite of coronavirus.
+Find out here how to do it virtually.

 Germany for nature lovers